Being an Educated Traveler

 Will it expire soon and need to be renewed?
 If you do not have a passport, apply now (there may be long waits for U.S. passports).
 Check the visa requirements for each country you are visiting to see if you need a visa to enter that country.
 Yale rates for passport and visa services are available through CIBT.

-Make an appointment with the Travel Clinic at the Yale Health Plan, 203-432-0093.
-For a fee, the Clinic will provide pre-travel care including consultation, education, vaccination, travel medications, and, if necessary, referrals.
+Individual students should make an appointment either with Travel Health Services for Students at Yale Health Student Health Services, 203-432-8148 or with Passport Health at 203-285-3485 or email@example.com.
+For a fee, these travel health clinics will provide pre-travel consultation, education, vaccination, travel medications, and, if necessary, referrals.

 Yale College students should contact the Yale College Center for International and Professional Experience, 203-432-8761.
 Yale College Student Organizations should refer to the Domestic and International Travel website for Yale College.
 Students in the Graduate and professional schools should contact their school representatives.